Sharan-Babu/FB_wit/README.md

 <br><br>

-21)	Here you have a one change to be made.
-At 'line 5' replace my access token with yours you copied from the settings page for the changes you made to take effect.
+21)	Here you have one change to be made.
+At 'line 7' replace my access token with yours which you copied from the settings page for the changes you made to take effect.
 You can use mine as well.

-22)	I have built the web interface along with the interactive code editor you can see using a <i>Python web framework</i> called streamlit.
-You can learn more about it here:<br> https://www.streamlit.io/

 <b><ins>In-depth explanation of the code</ins></b>: <br>
 We import the streamlit library as <i>'st'</i> and you can see that this is used at multiple lines using which we construct widgets like input box, menu bars and buttons.
 Lines 38-50 construct the code editor interface using the streamlit-ace library along with parameters of your choice.
 Lines 10-16 also hold optional parameters that affect the Editor widget.
 Finally, using lines 5 and 53-62 we output a response to the user.